XiaoGeNintendo/ManyNotifier/README.md

 In each line of **config.txt** you need to input as the following format: `a=b` where `a` means the name of OJ and the `b` means the regex of the username you want to watch of the `a` OJ.
 For example, if you write `POJ=vjudge1|vjudge2` then only `vjudge1` and `vjudge2`'s solutions on POJ will be shown to you. **The cases of letters does matter**,for example "Poj" doesn't equal "POJ".
 There is an example in Github.

 ## Other Configurations
-Interval=[Integer] : Number of millseconds between two notifier checks.
+Interval=[Integer] : Number of milliseconds between two notifier checks.
 Default 1000.

 DoNotGetFocus=[Boolean] : Do not get focus when new window appears.
 Note that due to some swing feature, if this mode in on you can't see tooltips.
 Default false.